Editing Email Templates

 All templates are edited in Business Setting.
 The HTML templates tab will reveal all templates – Email, Document & Line Items, Purchase Order Document Template You have two templates that make up the Purchase Order that is sent to the supplier.
 The ...

-• Editing an order
+• Supplier order acceptance